DevExpress/devextreme-documentation/concepts/50 React Components/02 Create a DevExtreme Application/10 Layouts.md

-The application includes two layouts that differ in the toolbar location:
+The application includes two layouts.
+The only difference between them is where the toolbar is located.

 - **Outer Toolbar** (default)
 ![DevExtreme React Template - Outer toolbar](/images/dx-application-templates/react-app-template-outer-toolbar.png)